alissac92/github-portfolio/README.md

 # github-portfolio

-This Python program takes stock data from COSTCO and S&P-500 from 2016-2020 and creates training and testing data frames to create predictive model for stock return performance

-This program was created as a graduate assignment for 'Data Science with Python' at Boston University.
+This is a portfoilio of my data analysis projects utilizing R, Python, and SQL.

-This program is published as a portfolio sample only, and should not be copied or used without permission.
+These projects are for portfolio demonstration purposes only and should not be copied or used without permission.